-- Check out our extensive array of Mental Health webinars.
+- Check out our mental health webinars and training programs.
 They cover topics such as resiliency, breaking down the stigma, mindfulness, and more.
 We can also provide customized sessions for your whole organization.

 - We provide Psychological Safety at Work Training and Manager Mental Health Training for your team.
-Sign up for our next live workshop on June 30, 2022!
 Our online workshops and courses cover all the areas of psychological risks within the workplace.
 They assist employers in assessing and reducing the risk by implementing strategies and tools within the workplace.

 - Identify and support those who require adjustments or flexibility in their work to manage mental health concerns – get help from an Occupational Therapist.
 You can make a referral here.

 “Morneau Shepell finds employees would accept lower pay for enhanced well-being support,” LifeWorks, January 28, 2020, https://media.lifeworks.com/English/news/news-details/2020/Morneau-Shepell-finds-employees-would-accept-lower-pay-for-enhanced-well-being-support/default.aspx

 “Infographic: How wide is the wellbeing gap?”
 Ruth Hunt and Tom Kelly, Buck, March 8, 2022, https://buck.com/ca/infographic-how-wide-is-the-wellbeing-gap/

 “Seeking Support: The Future of Employee Health,” The Conference Board of Canada, November 16, 2021, https://www.conferenceboard.ca/e-library/abstract.aspx?did=11360